 - Be Explicit.
 Discuss your desired culture with your colleagues until you agree.
 Then write it down in a paragraph or two.
 “This is how we want to do things around here…”

 - Make Culture a Priority.
 By focusing on your desired culture as a priority you keep it visible to people.
 Discuss the state of your culture at team meetings and in your one-on-one discussions.
 Measure it in some way, like a one to five scale from “terrible” to “outstanding.”

 - Define Your Shared Purpose.
 Why does your team exist?
 Not what you do.
 Why are you a team?
 Again, this discussion is collaborative.
 The ideal result is a short statement that everybody remembers.
 Zappos.com has “delivering happiness” as their purpose.

 - Define Your Shared Values.
 Shared values are the norms for how your team wishes people would behave.
 For example, Fun, Honesty, Respect, and Results (memorable by the acronym FHRR) might be your choice.
-See our guide to setting values (which can be used for individuals or teams).

 - Hire and Promote for Cultural Fit.
 When you interview new talent, or are considering someone for a promotion, make his or her fit with your desired culture an explicit requirement.

 - Model It.
 You must behave as the exemplar of the desired culture, and when you slip up, as you undoubtedly will, then admit it, apologize, and ask for help to do better.